 Most people are generally aware of the concept of circadian rhythms or that our body has its own internal clock and schedule it likes to operate on.
 This understanding is typically validated by past experiences of jet lag while traveling.

 The circadian system orchestrates approximately 24-hour rhythms in metabolism, physiology, and behavior.
-There is a master clock known as the suprachiasmatic nuclei of the hypothalamus and many secondary clocks located throughout the body such as the brain and peripheral organs (endocrine glands, liver, pancreas, etc.).
+There is a master clock known as the suprachiasmatic nuclei of the hypothalamus and many secondary peripheral clocks located throughout the body in virtually all tissues and organs (gut, liver, pancreas, muscle, etc.).

-It has been proposed that secondary clocks are more flexible and responsive to various cues within our environment.
-These cues have been specifically termed “zeitgebers” and include things like light, exercise, social interactions, and most notably eating/drinking patterns.
+It has been proposed that secondary clocks are more flexible and responsive to various cues within our environment, known as “zeitgebers.”
+The most influential of which is energy intake.

-Through the way we eat, we can modify or entrain the internal clock of many peripheral organs which play a crucial role in appetite regulation and the assimilation of nutrients we consume.
+Through the way we eat, we can modify or entrain the internal clock of many peripheral organs which play a crucial role in appetite regulation and the assimilation of nutrients.

 With the implementation of a consistent feeding pattern, our circadian clocks will begin to adapt in order to better handle a rush of nutrients.
-Indeed, several food anticipatory behaviors have been observed in the time leading up to a meal when a fixed meal pattern is adhered to.
+Several food anticipatory behaviors have been observed in the time leading up to a meal when a fixed meal pattern is adhered to.

 For example, if rodents have access to food only during the light phase when they are normally docile, they will adjust to this feeding schedule within a few days and exhibit increased locomotor activity, body temperature, digestive enzyme activity, and gastrointestinal motility a few hours before food becomes available.